Walter Alston: Brooklyn Dodgers

 Sandy Koufax emerged as a pitcher for the Dodgers during that championship season.
-Alston was criticized by Jackie Robinson and others over his sparse use of Koufax in his early career.
+Alston was criticized by Jackie Robinson, Roy Campanella, and others over his sparse use of Koufax in his early career.
 During Koufax's second MLB start, he pitched a shutout, giving up two hits and striking out 14 batters.
 However, that success did not prompt a lot of opportunities for Koufax.
-The pitcher appeared in only 12 games that season, mostly in relief.
+The pitcher appeared in only 12 games that season, mostly in relief, and would continue to be used sparingly and inconsistently by Alston over the next few seasons.
+Years later, Koufax's teammate Don Drysdale told sportswriter Roger Kahn that he suspected that "latent antisemitism" on Alston's part likely played a role in the way Koufax, who was Jewish, was used as a young pitcher.

 The 1956 team repeated as NL champions; the team was bolstered by the play of Duke Snider, who hit a league-leading 43 home runs and also led the league in walks.
-Despite winning the first two games of the World Series, the Dodgers lost in 7 games to the Yankees.
+Despite winning the first two games of the World Series, the Dodgers lost in seven games to the Yankees.
 The Dodgers fell to third place (84–70) in 1957, the final season in Brooklyn.